 What is the MAP test?MAP stands for “Measures of Academic Progress” and is a test that many school districts use to measure what students have learned in math, reading, and writing.
 Some districts give the MAP twice per year, in the fall and the spring, while other districts may give it three or four times in a school year.
-Our district will give the MAP three times per school year (fall, winter and spring).
-The MAP will replace other standardized tests, such as the TerraNova and Learnia.• Let your child know that the test is important.
+Our district will give the MAP two times per school year (fall and spring).• Let your child know that the test is important.

 Many of the school-wide or grade-wide tests given to students are “traditional standardized” tests.
 This means that every student is given the exact same test, and then their results are compared to other students their age.
 The MAP is different from those kinds of tests because not all students see the same questions.